vercel/next.js/packages/next/README.md

 - `href`: the path inside `pages` directory.
 - `as`: the path that will be rendered in the browser URL bar.

-As `href` is a filesystem path, it shouldn't change during execution, while you will probably need to change `as` dynamically according to your needs.
+As `href` is a filesystem path, it shouldn't change at runtime, instead, you will probably need to change `as` dynamically according to your needs.
 Here's an example to create a list of links:

 ```jsx